 From 2002 onward, Rolex started engraving the crystal with a tiny crown logo next to the 6 o’clock mark as an anti-counterfeiting measure.
 Counterfeiters often fake this, but they make it too visible, so counterintuitively, seeing this laser-etched coronet in photos is actually a red flag.
 A skilled photographer can capture a real LEC with the right lighting though, as shown below, and legit LEC’s are more pointillated and less “foggy” than fake ones.

 Rolex watches are made with high quality materials, and their modern bracelets are quite heavy.
-Fakes often use cheap materials, leading to a much lighter watch.
-However, it should be noted that vintage Rolexes are far lighter than new ones, and owners of modern Rolexes sometimes (wrongly) assume old Rolexes are fake because of their lack of heft.
+Some fakes are indeed lighter, but being heavy certainly doesn’t mean it’s real.
+And being light doesn’t mean it’s fake–vintage Rolexes are far lighter than new ones, and owners of modern Rolexes sometimes (wrongly) assume old Rolexes are fake because of their lack of heft.
+But fake gold watches are never solid gold, so they’ll never feel as heavy as a gold watch should.

 Rotating a Submariner bezel results in smooth, subtle clicks.
 It feels noticeably better than bezels on cheap divers.
 Modern GMT-Master II models have spring-loaded ball bearings underneath their bezels, resulting in a smooth, satisfying rotating action.
 If you’re not sure if the Sub or GMT in your hands is legit, give the bezel a spin and see if it feels “cheap.”